 - an individual

-- a partnership
+- partnership

-- an unincorporated association
+- unincorporated association

 - any organisation not included in section 3.1

-- a trust (however, an incorporated trustee may apply on behalf of a trust)
+- trust (however, an incorporated trustee may apply on behalf of a trust)

 - a non-corporate Commonwealth entity.

-4. What the grant money can be used for
+What the grant money can be used for

 4.1.
 Eligible activities